andrewchambers/minias/README.md

 - Minias deliberately keps the peg grammar quite repetitive and simple, please keep it this way.

-- Our performance is quite fast, but with the current design it is limited by the parser, it would be interesting to see if we can improve the parser generator upstream.
+- Performance is often better than gnu as and much better than clang as, but with the current design it is limited by the parser, it would be interesting to see if we can improve the parser generator upstream.

 - One day it would be nice to write a 'minipeg' in a single .c